MarcNickl/Blog3/index.md

 Why?
 Well for the fun of it.
 However if your intrested in reading my notes this might be a good starting point.

+this site is also really under developed so dont wast your time

 ##### a bunch of links
 - [[Latex in Zettr]]